 If your blood pressure is equal to or higher than 140/90 mm Hg, you have Stage 2 high blood pressure.
 Your provider will most likely recommend that you take medicines and recommend lifestyle changes.

 Before making a final diagnosis of either elevated blood pressure or high blood pressure, your provider should ask you to have your blood pressure measured at home, at your pharmacy, or somewhere else besides their office or a hospital.

 If you have a higher risk for heart disease, diabetes, or a history of a stroke, medicines may be started at lower blood pressure readings.
 The most commonly used blood pressure targets for people with these medical problems are below 130/80.

 Most of the time, only a single drug will be used at first.
 Two drugs may be started if you have stage 2 high blood pressure.

 Several types of medicine are used to treat high blood pressure.
-Your provider will decide which type of medicine is right for you.
+Your provider will decide, with you, which type of medicine is right for you.
 You may need to take more than one type.

 Each type of blood pressure medicine listed below comes in different brand and generic names.